 The bottom line is that motivators, intrinsic and extrinsic are subjective and fluid in nature.
 It is important that you are creative, unpredictable and perhaps most importantly have realistic goals and expectations for your team.
 Try to put yourself in your dogs shoes..
 I was bred to bark and alert you of things… I am really good at it…why do you want me to stop… I don’t even realize I am doing it at first?
 The only time you have paid attention to me all week is when I steal the toilet paper and shred your shoes..
 I use to love to heal, until we kept doing it for hours over, and over and over….. let move on to something else….
 Well, you get the idea !!!

-The bottom line is that you want the dog to really want the object used for a reward more then anything in the world but, the more important part is that the dog wants that Magic object from YOU!!!
+The bottom line is once again, self reward means nothing useful unless your dog has no behavior problems and is easy to train.
+When you reward a dog you want the dog to really want the object used for a reward more then anything in the world but, the more important part is that the dog wants that Magic object from YOU!!!

 Motley and Jeau